nicolagulmini/experiments/UninformedRecommenderSystem/README.md

-I've never implemented a recommender system.
-I want to try implementing one without watching any tutorial.
-I think it might be a good exercise for me.
-I'll start with some ideas and then try to obtain good results.
-I want to track my progresses here and then watch some solutions to see how and where I can improve.
-Another rule I'll auto-impose is: it is forbidden to use Tensorflow.
-I'll start with the Movie Lens dataset.
+Project Overview
+I have never implemented a recommender system before, and this is my attempt to create one from scratch without following any tutorials or external guides.
+I believe this will be a valuable learning exercise, allowing me to explore my own ideas and strategies.
+My goal is to document my progress here and later compare my solution to more established methods to identify areas for improvement.

+Rules

+I will not use TensorFlow or any other pre-built recommendation frameworks.
+The recommender system will be built using the MovieLens dataset as a starting point.
+I will update this repository with my findings, challenges, and improvements as I progress.